 What is goodwill?

 Although goodwill is listed as an intangible asset on a balance sheet, it cannot be bought or sold separately from the business.
-Without the business, the goodwill does not exist.
+Without the business, this goodwill does not exist.

 What affects the value of the business’ goodwill?

-Although, not an exhaustive list, here are some things that can affect the value of the business’ goodwill:
+Although, not an exhaustive list, here are some things that can affect the value of the goodwill of a business: